Exchange voucher for cash

 Dear Mayor Jansen, dear members of the Committee for Social Affairs and Equal Opportunities,

-With horror and dismay we observe the gradual introduction of the payment card for people receiving asylum seeker benefits in Baden-Württemberg.
-Due to the numerous discriminatory, restrictive, and excluding aspects of the payment card, we speak out against its introduction in Heidelberg.
+With horror and dismay, we observe the gradual introduction of the payment card for people receiving asylum seeker benefits in Baden-Württemberg.
+Due to the multitude of discriminatory, restrictive, and exclusionary aspects of the payment card, we oppose its introduction in Heidelberg.

 Read moreShow less

-- People seeking protection in Heidelberg have a bank account like everyone else.
+- People seeking protection have an account in Heidelberg like everyone else.
 With the giro account card, they can access their money.
-If they are not yet employed, they initially receive benefits according to the AsylbLG.
-These are to be transferred onto payment cards in the future, with which both cash expenses and transfers/direct debits are restricted.
-Goal: No transfers to their own family and traffickers, deterrence, reduction of “pull factors.”
-This background for the payment card violates our fundamental rights: the non-discrimination principle, family protection, personal rights.
+If they are not yet in the workforce, they initially receive benefits according to the AsylbLG.
+These will be transferred to payment cards in the future, with which both cash expenditures and transfers/debits are restricted.
+Objective: No transfers to own family and smugglers, deterrence, reduction of "pull factors".
+This background for the payment card violates our basic rights: the prohibition of discrimination, the protection of the family, personal rights.

-- The payment card is an infringement on personal rights.
-It restricts the freedom of refugees.
-Shopping in the stores they prefer may not be possible because the cost of setting up the card reader is too high for small stores.
-Transfers and direct debits require approval from the social welfare office.
-If special needs arise, an application must be submitted.
-50 € in cash is an amount subject to the discretion of the office.
+- The payment card is an infringement of personal rights.
+Refugees are thereby controlled.
+Shopping in their preferred stores may not be possible because setting up the card reader is too expensive for small shops.
+Transfers and debits require approval from the Social Welfare Office.
+If there are special needs, an application must be submitted.
+50 € cash is an amount at the discretion of the office.
 The allocation of the payment card itself is discretionary.
-This will not only additionally burden the administration but also make the dependency of those affected by the office monstrous, also because transparency is lost for them.
+This will not only additionally burden the administration but also monstrously increase the dependency of the concerned on the office, especially because they lose transparency.

-- The goal of implementing the payment card will not be achieved anyway.
-The 49/2024 DIW weekly report shows that overseas remittances from refugees are minimal, and certainly least from those receiving benefits under the AsylbLG, since these benefits (at most 441€) are below the citizen's income and certainly do not meet the requirements set by the BVerfG in 2012, which stated that the minimum existence should not be relativized by migration policy.
-Also, reasons for fleeing weigh heavier than the issue of benefits.
+- The aim of introducing the payment card will not be achieved anyway.
+The weekly report 49/2024 of the DIW shows that foreign transfers are only made to a very small extent by refugees, and certainly least of all by those receiving benefits under the AsylbLG, since these benefits (a maximum of 441€) are below the citizen's income and certainly do not meet the requirements set by the ruling of the Federal Constitutional Court in 2012, according to which the subsistence minimum should not be relativized through migration policy.
+Also, flight reasons naturally outweigh the question of benefits.

-- The introduction of a restrictive payment card is part of a large-scale attack on the rights of people seeking protection.
-The dismantling of refugees' social rights goes hand in hand with the expansion of Fortress Europe and efforts to gradually rid themselves of the responsibility for refugee protection (Universal Declaration of Human Rights of 1948, Article 14) and obligations, not least in the form of the Geneva Refugee Convention.
-The extreme right has succeeded in developing a determining discourse that increasingly perceives people seeking protection purely as a threat.
-This racist narrative is regrettably also being increasingly adopted by democratic parties for years.
-They advance processes of desolidarization and shift societal discourse to the right.
-The payment card is nothing but populist symbolic politics that serves racism and further marginalizes, discriminates, and controls those seeking protection.
+- The introduction of a restrictive payment card is part of a major assault on the rights of people seeking protection.
+The dismantling of social rights for refugees goes hand in hand with the expansion of Fortress Europe and efforts to gradually relinquish the responsibility for refugee protection (Universal Declaration of Human Rights of 1948, Article 14) and obligations not least in the form of the Geneva Refugee Convention.
+The extreme right has succeeded in developing a dominant discourse that sees people seeking protection only as a threat.
+Unfortunately, even democratic parties have increasingly adopted this racist narrative for years.
+They thus advance processes of de-solidarization and shift the social discourse to the right.
+The payment card is nothing more than populist symbol politics serving racism and further marginalizes, discriminates, and controls those seeking protection.
 Integration looks different!

-- The introduction of the payment card is not without alternatives.
-NRW has introduced an opt-out regulation, allowing municipalities to refrain from introducing the payment card.
-Several large cities have already made use of this.
-But resistance is also stirring in Lower Saxony: Although there is no opt-out regulation there, the city of Hanover has declared it will not introduce the payment card and demonstrates open resistance with confidence.
-The city council has stated by majority and with the factions of CDU, SPD, and Greens that they will not introduce the card because it is discriminatory.
+- The introduction of the payment card is not inevitable.
+NRW has introduced an opt-out regulation allowing municipalities not to implement the payment card.
+Several major cities have already made use of this.
+But there is also resistance in Lower Saxony: although there is no opt-out regulation there, the city of Hanover has declared it will not introduce the payment card and confidently provides open resistance.
+The city council has declared by a majority and with the factions of CDU, SPD, and the Greens that the card will not be introduced because it is discriminatory.

-We call upon the factions of the Heidelberg City Council and the administration to also reject the discriminatory and pointless payment card in Heidelberg.
+We call on the factions of the Heidelberg City Council and the administration to also reject the discriminatory and pointless payment card in Heidelberg.

 Initial signatories